-See my blog post “Where to Backpack First Time in Yosemite” (which is free for anyone to read) for a short description, with photos, of the primary route described in much greater detail this e-guide.
-See all of my stories about Yosemite National Park, or scroll down to Yosemite on my All National Park Trips page.
+See my blog post “Where to Backpack First Time in Yosemite” (which is free for anyone to read) for a short description, with photos, of the primary route described in much greater detail this e-book.

-Purchase this e-guide NOW to begin planning this perfect first Yosemite backpacking adventure!
+Purchase this e-book NOW to begin planning this perfect first Yosemite backpacking adventure!

 Add These Expert E-Books to Your Order!

 This e-book bundle gives you a nearly 25% discount on three popular e-books: “The Best First Backpacking Trip in Yosemite,” “The Best First Backpacking Trip in the Grand Canyon,” and “The Perfect Plan for Hiking the Tour du Mont Blanc,” a combined $57.85 value.
 The Tour du Mont Blanc e-book provides expert advice and uniquely describes how to customize a …

 This e-book bundle gives you a nearly 25% discount on two bestselling e-books, a combined $37.90 value: “The Best First Backpacking Trip in Yosemite” describes a beginner-friendly, 37.2-mile loop from Yosemite Valley that hits famous highlights, including the Mist Trail past 317-foot Vernal Fall and 594-foot Nevada Fall, a section of the John Muir Trail, the cable route up Half …

 Few wilderness backpacking trips in the country measure up, step for step, to a multi-day trek along the incomparable Teton Crest Trail in Wyoming’s Grand Teton National Park.
 Variously 35 to 39 miles, depending on the route you hike, the TCT delivers a consummate backpacking experience.